dyna-gaff/dynatrace_managed_installation/README.md

 ![Inatalling](/images/install.png)
 Expected Ouptut:
 ![Installation Complete](/images/installed.png)
-The utput of the installer shows where Dynatrace will store information.
+The output of the installer shows where Dynatrace will store information.
 These locations are related to the parameters prompted by the installer (which I left as default).
-**Note:** The Dynatrace Managed cluster is greedy and wil use all space available, this necessitates having a dedicated machine to run the cluster.
+**Note:** The Dynatrace Managed cluster is a greedy application and wil use all space available, this necessitates having a dedicated machine to run the cluster.
+See the link for hardware requirements above for a thorough breakdown.
+Our Dynatrace Managed cluster is now running.
+The IP provided by the installer will be used for later sections.
+Typically your cluster IP would be reachable, however as I am using an EC2 instance I will be using the public IP of that instance to connect to my cluster.
 # <a name="ClusterActiveGate">Installing a Cluster ActiveGate</a> <sub><sup>[Back to Top](#Top)</sup></sub>
 # <a name="EnvironmentActiveGate">Installing an Environment ActiveGate</a> <sub><sup>[Back to Top](#Top)</sup></sub>
 # <a name="OneAgent">Installing OneAgent</a> <sub><sup>[Back to Top](#Top)</sup></sub>